Pathway selectivity in time-resolved spectroscopy using two-photon coincidence counting with quantum entangled photons

 \section{Discussion}

 In the previous section, we demonstrated that the selective elimination of the ESA signal can be achieved by coincidence counting the entangled photon pairs.
-Next, we determine the need for the non-classical photon correlation to achieve pathway selectivity.
+Next, we determine the need for the photon number correlations to achieve pathway selectivity.
 For this purpose, we consider the initial state of the electric field as composed of two coherent pulses

 where $\lvert C_\sigma \rangle$ represents a multimode coherent state defined by \cite{loudon2000quantum}

 In the above equation, $\alpha_\text{pu} (\omega)$ and $\alpha_\text{pr} (\omega)$ are the normalized spectral envelope of the pump and probe laser pulses, respectively.
 The positive-frequency component of the field operator is expressed as $\E^+(t) = \E_\text{pu}^+(t) + \E_\text{pr}^+(t+\dt)$, where $\E_\sigma^+(t)=(2\pi)^{-1}\int d\omega\,\hat{a}_\sigma(\omega)e^{-i\omega t}$.
 The correlation function of the field operator in the rephasing ESA signal can be calculated as follows: